jimblackler/jsonschematypes/README.md

-A collection of libraries and a plugin to provide JSON Schema validation and code creation.
+A library and a plugin to provide JSON Schema code creation.

 An online demonstration [is here](https://tryjsonschematypes.appspot.com/).